How to Earn and Maximize Free Night Certificates

 IHG 40K points 1 year Yes (unlimited)

-Strategies to Maximize Value
+Strategies to Maximize Free Night Certificates

 1. Use Them Before They Expire

-2. Pick High-Value Stays
+2. Pick High-Value Nights

 3. Combine Certificates for Longer Stays

-4. Top Off When You Can
+4. Top Off When Allowed

-5. Stack with Points
+5. Stack With Points

-How I Use My Hilton Free Night Certificates
+Hilton Free Night Certificates

 Is a Free Night Certificate Worth the Annual Fee?

-Editorial Disclosure: Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
+Opinions, reviews, analyses, and recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.

 Credit Cards